SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     If it evaluates to ``false``,
     the code inside the opening and closing braces of the else clause is executed instead.

-You can also add if statements to the end of else clauses when your program needs to execute code based on the result of testing more than one condition.
+The else clause of an if statement can contain another if statement when the program needs to execute code based on the result of testing more than one condition.
-An else clause is always associated with the last if statement that does not contain an ``else``.
 An if statement that is chained together in this way has the following form:

 .. syntax-outline::